egormalyutin/i3/README.md

   6. You can see the music status at bar.

 * Renaming by icons: If you press Mod+Shift+n, will show rename by icon number.
 You can view all icons at ~/.config/i3/tab-name.js.
+* You can take a screenshot by pressing Mod+S. All screenshots saves at ~/Screenshots/ defaultly.

 ## Screenshot

 ![Screenshot](https://raw.githubusercontent.com/malyutinegor/i3/master/screen.png "Screenshot")

+### If you going to install my configs, please, read all this readme!

 ## Dependencies